filemombarbosa/POC_API/README.md

 ## Overview
-This repo has some examples of API build on HANA Infrastructure, in the following scenarios.:
+This repo provides some examples of basic API implementation on HANA Infrastructure, for the following scenarios:

 - **HANA XSA - MTA** - hana_mta_api
 - **HANA XS - XSJS** - hana_mta_xs_api